Click on >> SITE MAP

 Going Abroad ?
 If you don't want to be left stranded when your credit card is refused it is advisable to tell your bank you are going.
 Most also have an emergency number you can call and some even can let you have a code to get cash from a machine.
 So get their emergency number and add it to your mobile phone list or keep a note somewhere.

 If you wonder why you rarely see adverts on my pages for 'Debt Help' sites it is because I actively filter them out.
 This has proved to be a wise course.
 Recently the OFT has closed 19 sites which targeted disabled people and those in debt with offers of 'financial help'.
 Examples include (and I quote Computer Active) Loansforpeopleondisability and Samedayquickloans.
 If you have money problems, although they are very busy, your first port of call should be the Citizens Advice Bureaux.
-You can report suspicious loan sites to http://www.oft.gov.uk/
+Although the Office of Fair Trading no longer exists you can still find links on the old site at http://www.oft.gov.uk/

 The Mail suggests the following links for financial help : As